 From there, Joe joined EQ Financial Consultants in 1997 and shifted to Palmer Goodell Financial Group, LLC, in 1999 with Ed Sokolowski and Chuck Myers.
 Together, they quickly realized the need to provide a truly comprehensive approach to financial planning and opened the doors of Pioneer Valley Financial Group, LLC, in March 2002.

 Joe and his family continue to live in Ludlow, where he is active in community organizations and other charities.
-His three children, Adam, Peter, and Emily, are now grown and all reside in Ludlow, starting families for themselves.
-Joe relives the 10-plus years of memories coaching little league baseball and softball for his children, as he now runs around as “Dziadziu” with his four young grandchildren, Maxine and Sienna (7), Emma (3), and Parker Joseph (1).
+His three children, Adam, Peter, and Emily, are now grown and reside in Ludlow, each starting families themselves.
+Joe relives the 10-plus years of memories coaching little league baseball and softball for his children, as he now runs around as “Dziadziu” with his four young grandchildren: Maxine and Sienna (7), Emma (3), and Parker Joseph (1).

 Joe likes to travel, camp, and hike, but you will mostly find him tending his koi pond, meticulously mulching around his wife’s ever-growing landscaping and generously entertaining family and friends in his backyard haven.
 His kids may take advantage of dropping off the little ones too much, but “Dziadziu” never seems to be without the energy to run, rock, and play.